Multi-particle potentials from light-like Wilson lines in quark-gluon plasmas: a generalized relation of in-medium splitting rates to jet-quenching parameters $\hat q$: Caveats and Clarifications

 For this purpose, it is important to realize that the background fields of the plasma will have characteristic wavelengths and correlation lengths set by plasma scales (e.g.\ $1/T$ or $1/gT$ or $1/g^2 T$, etc., where $T$ represents the temperature).
 But the $\hat q$ approximation relevant to high-energy particles ($E \gg T$) corresponds to $\Delta b$ small compared to plasma scales.
 That means that the different high-energy particles represented by the light-like Wilson lines in the 2-body or $N$-body potentials are so close to each other than, to first approximation, they will experience the {\it same} background gauge field [$A_{\rm plasma}(\b_i,z{=}t) \simeq A_{\rm plasma}(\b_j,z{=}t)$]. \footnote{ Technically, pursuing the argument in the language of gauge fields $A$ requires insisting that the choice of gauge respects the separation of physics scales, so that plasma gauge fields are smooth on small scales (i.e. $\ll 1/T$).
 I assume that and proceed. } If two slightly-separated Wilson lines $i$ and $j$ are experiencing identical gauge fields as they move through light-cone time $x^+$, then their color charges $\mtrx{\Tgen}_i$ and $\mtrx{\Tgen}_j$ will rotate the same way, and so the sum $\mtrx{\Tgen}_i+\mtrx{\Tgen}_j$ will only experience an overall color rotation.
 In this approximation, if one starts in a given color subspace corresponding to some irreducible representation of $\mtrx{\Tgen}_i+\mtrx{\Tgen}_j$, then one remains in that irreducible representation.

-However, no matter how close the $\b_i$ are, there will be small differences in the background color fields experienced by the different particles, and these will slowly accumulate over time.
-The individual colors will decohere over a time known as the color decoherence time $t_{\rm decohere}$, which is parametrically of size
+However, no matter how close the $\b_i$ are, there will be small differences in the background color fields experienced by the different particles, and these will slowly accumulate over time. \footnote{ For a discussion of the language of color decoherence in the context of in-medium radiative processes, see, for example, ref.\ \cite{YacineColorSplit}.
+The parametric estimates [such as their (5.2)] are different because they consider the case of lines at some angle $\theta_{q\bar q}$ to each other, instead of the parallel lines with fixed separation $\b_{ij}$ relevant to defining the potential $V$ here. } The individual colors will decohere over a time known as the color decoherence time $t_{\rm decohere}$, which is parametrically of size

 This is just the time scale $L$ for which the values $e^{-i V L}$ of the Wilson loops discussed in this paper [e.g.\ (\ref{eq:loop}) with (\ref{eq:V2intro})] first become significantly different from one.
 It is also the same time scale as formation times in applications to in-medium splitting rates.
 The important point is that, in the limit of small $\Delta b$, the color decoherence time (\ref{eq:tdecohere}) is parametrically large compared to all plasma scales, which means that the irreducible color representations of $\mtrx{\Tgen}_i+\mtrx{\Tgen}_j$ only mix {\it slowly} compared to the correlation length $\xi$ of the medium.